mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 **QuadraticForm**
     Define an inhomogeneous quadratic form as ``1/2 x'Hx + f'x + c``.
+    This class implements the quadratic form analysis methods presented in:
+    Berkes, P. and Wiskott, L. On the analysis and interpretation of inhomogeneous quadratic forms as receptive fields. *Neural Computation*, 18(8): 1868-1895.
+(2006).

 **refcast(array, dtype)**
     Cast the array to 'dtype' only if necessary,